What Is Criminal Conspiracy? – Jail Time & Beating a Conspiracy Charge

 If you or a loved one faces these charges and is wondering, “What is conspiracy to commit a felony?” we hope you’ve found some helpful information and even some peace of mind here.
 Chances of beating a conspiracy charge are certainly better with tried and true representation on your side.

-Terms like “agreement,” “intent,” and “overt act,” can sound scary, but they offer the hope of a solid defense if you put your case in the hands of an experienced federal criminal appeals lawyer.
-Schedule a consultation with Seth Kretzer today for more help today!
+Terms like “agreement,” “intent,” and “overt act,” can sound scary, but they offer the hope of a solid defense if you put your case in the hands of an experienced appeals lawyer.

 Phone: 713-775-3050